 If the problem occurs at specific times of day, it might be that it is dependent on system loading.
 Typically, peak system loading is at mid-morning and mid-afternoon, and so these times are when load-dependent problems are most likely to occur.
 (If your IBM MQ for IBM i network extends across more than one time zone, peak system loading might seem to occur at some other time of day.)

-Have you failed to receive a response from a command?
+8. Have you received no response from a command?

 If you have issued a command but you have not received a response, consider the following questions: